Python-World/Python_and_the_Web/Scripts/API/Cryptocurrency Converter/README.md

 ### Prerequisites
 <!--Remove the below lines and add yours -->
 -> It is located in requirements.txt.

--> Install the package using pip install -r requirements.txt .
+-> Install the package using pip install -r requirements.txt.
 ### How to run the script
 <!--Remove the below lines and add yours -->
 python test.py